Skip to main content

 5. EO (Entrepreneurs' Organization)

-Best for: Founders doing $1M+ who want a global tribe, not just a local one.
+Best for: Founders doing $1M+ who want a global community of entrepreneurs.

 EO has 18,000+ members worldwide.
-The Las Vegas chapter runs monthly forums — intimate groups of 8-10 entrepreneurs sharing experiences, not advice.
-They call it the Gestalt model, which sounds fancy but basically means "tell me what happened to you, don't tell me what I should do."
+The Las Vegas chapter runs monthly forums — small groups of 8-10 entrepreneurs sharing experiences.
+Not advice.
+Experiences.
+They call it the Gestalt model.

 Commitment: Monthly forums + quarterly events